Ready or Not?

 Her Truth: Is it true for the other person?

-Emotional Truth: Is it how I or the other person feels?
+Emotional Truth: Is it how we both feel?

-Our Truth: Is it true for both of us in our relationship?
+Our Truth: Is it true for both of us?

 For Both: Is it important for both of us to know?

-For Her: Is it specifically important for her to know?
+For Her: Is it something she really needs to know?

-Now or Later: Is now the best time to say it?
+Now or Later: Is now the best time?

-Calmer Moments: Should I wait until things are calmer?
+Calmer Moments: Should I wait for a calmer time?

-Private Time: Should I wait until the children are not around?
+Private Time: Should I wait until it’s just us?

-Think before you speak, especially in complicated relationships.
+Think before you speak, especially in tricky situations.

 Podcast: Dr Vivek Murthy Get to know yourself www.drchatterjee.com/114